Thursday, November 1 – Zacapa, Guatemala to La Entrada, Honduras – 197 km

 Wednesday, November 28 – Ipeales to San Gabriel – 51 KM

 Today started out as a lovely one.
 We headed out to Lejas Sanctuary after breakfast and enjoyed walking around the area.
 The church is beautiful, although somewhat Tolkien-esque when looking at the entire valley where it is located.
 It was an interesting site, we enjoyed walking some of the paths and seeing the cathedral.
 A service was in session and the music was fabulous too.
 Great acoustics!
 An enjoyable stop this morning.

 Then the day took a turn for the worse.
 As we headed towards the border crossing just outside of Ipeales we discovered a large bunch of people were protesting something.
-They had blocked access to the bridge over the River ??????
-That is the border between Columbia to Ecuador.
-Police were on site preventing anyone from trying to cross the border too.
+They had blocked access to the Rumichaca International Bridge over the River Chiquito that is the border between Columbia and Ecuador.
+Police were preventing anyone from trying to cross the border too.
 One of the officers told me he expects the protest to wrap up in an hour so we waited.
 And waited.
 About 12;30 a huge group of university students started walking towards the bridge and we couldn’t tell if they were protesting or counter protesting.
 Given our position at the very front of the line of traffic we decided to exit for lunch in hopes everything would have cleared by the time we grabbed a bite.

 No such luck.
 After lunch we again cruised to the front of the growing line ups of cars, buses (off loading passengers who walked across the bridge without being harassed), trucks, and heaps of locals out just observing the activities.
 Again we waited for awhile, then finally asked if we could ride to the bridge and start the paperwork process to exit Columbia.
 We were grudgingly told we could go by police who were concerned that if we got stamped out of Columbia and didn’t get into Ecuador we’d be stuck in the middle.
 We thought we’d risk it.